kritikagithubjajoo/Food-recommendation-model/README.md

 # Food-recommendation-model
-Food recommendation model will recommend personalized nutrition(flavor) and ratings-based food item
+This food recommendation model is built on McDonalds menu dataset and use K-means Clustering and Matchbox Algorithm to recommend personalized nutrition and flavor food based on other user's rating.
+This model will help restaurant chains to understand customer requirements and provide right product to the customer.